Chaumet: The Chaumet museum and collection

 Over the decades, the House of Chaumet has designed hundreds of items of jewellery or original editions that have acquired heritage or historical status.
 From the 1970s, the house has been involved in an initiative to give its pieces their true worth in terms of aesthetic and historical value.
 This aim came to fruition with the creation of a museum in 1980 under the impetus of Béatrice de Plinval.
 The museum's archives contain 200 items of jewellery, 19,800 original invoices, 80,000 drawings, 2,500 diadems and replicas of diadems in nickel silver – hundreds of which have been created since 1780.
 The museum is not open to the public but regularly organises events or exhibitions based on its collections.

-List of exhibitions organised by the Chaumet museum

 "Paris, two centuries of design"

 The first exhibition organised by Chaumet was held from 28 March to 28 June 1998 at the Carnavalet Museum in Paris.
 This exhibition entitled "Paris, two centuries of design" showcased Chaumet's creations since the age of Marie-Étienne Nitot.
 Paintings, photographs and manuscripts echoed the jewellery on display.